Adrian397/finance-app/README.md

 A modern, responsive personal finance application designed to help you track transactions, manage budgets, and save for your goals.

+Highly encourage you to check out the link above where app is deployed.

+❗ **Since im using a free tier service for my API, first request can take up to 50 seconds due to inactivity.
+Rest will be immediate.** ❗

 ![Design preview for the Personal finance app coding challenge](./preview.jpg)

 # 🛠️ Tech Stack